StarGate01/AmongUs-Mumble/README.md

  - [ ] Port to Linux / Proton

 ## Installation
+Download the latest compatible release from https://github.com/StarGate01/AmongUs-Mumble/releases/ , or build it yourself (see below).
+Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program.

 If you don't have the `Visual C++ Redistributable for Visual Studio 2015` installed, get it from https://www.microsoft.com/en-us/download/details.aspx?id=48145 .
 Choose the x86 version, even if your PC is 64 bit.

-Drop the `winhttp.dll` file into the same directory as the `Among Us.exe` program.
-Then run the game and observe the output of the console window.
-Mumble should notify when the game connects.

-Install the 32 bit version of Mumble if you have not already: https://www.mumble.info/downloads/ . if the path Mumble was installed to differs from `C:\Program Files (x86)\Mumble\mumble.exe`, you have to specify it by editing the Steam launch options of Among Us like this: `-m C:\Your\Path\mumble.exe`.
+Install the 32 bit version of Mumble (at least version 1.3.3) if you have not already: https://www.mumble.info/downloads/ . if the path Mumble was installed to differs from `C:\Program Files (x86)\Mumble\mumble.exe`, you have to specify it by editing the Steam launch options of Among Us like this: `-m C:\Your\Path\mumble.exe`.

 In Mumble, the proximity audio options have to be enabled and configured beforehand:
  - Run `Configure -> Audio Wizard` and configure your Headset